If you want to sell in the current market, you should definitely possess a must-have quality – a nimble and flexible sales management approach.

 Impact of Cognitive Dissonance in your Sales activities

-Mostly, you can see a sales process as a series of micro activities that ends with a deal closure.
-Collectively, these are known as a sales process.
+Mostly, you can see a sales process as a series of micro activities that end with a deal closure.
+Collectively, these are known as the sales process.

 These micro activities are also subjected to human biases.